njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 4. **VAR/VECM Dynamic Modeling:** The function `mathx.fit_var_or_vecm()` automatically selects between a Vector Autoregression in differences and a Vector Error Correction Model depending on cointegration status.
 Impulse Response Functions (IRF) quantify the magnitude and persistence of COVID shocks on economic indicators; Forecast Error Variance Decomposition (FEVD) measures what fraction of each indicator's forecast error variance is attributable to the COVID signal.

-5. **Rolling Correlation Analysis:** Optimal rolling window and minimum period selection with stability and cross-validation scoring, enabling time-varying analysis of the COVID–indicator relationship within and across phases.
+5. **Rolling Correlation Analysis:** Optimal rolling window and minimum period selection with stability and cross-validation scoring enables time-varying analysis of the COVID–indicator relationship within and across phases.

 6. **Lag Correlation Analysis:** Bonferroni-corrected peak lag identification, quantifying the delay between COVID data changes and economic indicator responses and confirming the directional (X-leads-Y) character of the relationship.